 23.At the beginning of your supplications, the word went forth that I have come to declare, for you are a precious treasure.
 So then, heed the word and understand the vision:

 24.Seventy weeks are determined regarding your people and regarding your holy city, to put an end to the transgression, and cause sins to cease, and to atone for iniquity, and to bring in eternal righteousness, and to seal up vision and prophet, and to anoint the holy of holies.

 25.Know, therefore, and understand that from the going forth of the commandment to return and to rebuild Jerusalem until Messiah the Prince will be seven weeks, and sixty and two weeks.
 It will be rebuilt, street and wall, but in troubled times.

 26.And after sixty and two weeks, Messiah will be cut off and will have nothing, and the people of the prince that will come will destroy the city and the sanctuary.
 Its end will be with a flood, and to the end will be war; desolations are determined.

-27.And he will confirm the covenant with many for one week, and in the middle of the week, he will cause the sacrifice and the offering to cease, but because of the ubiquitousness of detestable things will come one who causes horrible desolation, even to the point of annihilation, and then, that which is determined will be poured out upon the desolator.
+27.And he will confirm the covenant with many for one week, and in the middle of the week, he will cause the sacrifice and the offering to cease, but because of the ubiquitousness of detestable things, one who causes horrible desolation will come, even to the point of annihilation, and then, that which is determined will be poured out upon the desolator.

 ¶1.
-In the third year of Cyrus, King of Persia, a word was revealed to Daniel, whose name was called Belteshazzar, and the word was certain, and it concerned a great conflict.
-And he understood the thing; indeed, he had understanding in the vision.
+In the third year of Cyrus, King of Persia, a word was revealed to Daniel, whose name was called Belteshazzar, and the word was certain, and it concerned a great tribulation.
+And he understood the word, for understanding came to him by the visitation of an angel.

 3.I ate no delicacies, nor did flesh or wine come into my mouth, nor did I anoint myself at all until three full weeks were completed.